oy-gen/capstone-project/README.md

 # B2B Shopify App for Small Businesses

 This is a capstone project done during my web development bootcamp @ [neuefische](neuefische).
 The app is optimized for mobile.
-You can fetch your shopify data and adjust your wholesale prices and conditions in the settings area. your settigns are saved in a database.
-The shopping area is build for fast, high quantity purchases.
+You can fetch your shopify products and assign new wholesale prices and order conditions.
+Your settigns are saved in a database.
+The shopping experience is designed for fast, high quantity purchases, showing your assigned prices and conditions to your clients.

-Tech Stack:
+Tech stack:
 - react
 - next.js
 - nongoDB